Pre-School & Elementary Programs

 Adult Education Class

 The Adult Education Class meets Sunday mornings shortly after the morning service.
-We meet every Sunday September through May except holidays and the first Sunday of the month which is reserved for fellowship instead of education.
-We try to offer a variety of presenters addressing a broad array of subjects, such as current events, issues of social justice, cultural commentary, and Reformed Christian thought.
+We meet every Sunday, September through May except holidays and the first Sunday of the month which is reserved for fellowship instead of education.
+We try to offer a variety of presenters addressing a broad array of subjects, such as current events, art, culture, social justice, missions, and challenges or controversies confronting Reformed traditions or practices.
 Occasionally we will also use this time as a forum to educate the congregation about the latest developments in the ongoing ministries of our church.

 MY Bible Study